Linda Martin: Television

-She has presented the RTÉ quiz show The Lyrics Board, one of the broadcaster's more popular formats.
-She served as one of Louis Walsh's behind-the-scenes team on the first series of ITV's The X Factor.
+Martin was one of the hosts on the RTÉ quiz show The Lyrics Board, and also served as one of Louis Walsh's behind-the-scenes team on the first series of ITV's The X Factor.

 She also served as a judge on the first, second and fourth seasons of RTÉ's You're a Star and on Charity You're a Star in summer 2005 and summer 2006.
-She was dismissed from the 2007 season, however, speaking on Saturday Night with Miriam on RTÉ television on 28 July 2007, she insisted that she was "open" to being invited back on to the show.
-Martin has not ruled out a return to Eurovision following Ireland's dismal performance in the 2007 contest finishing last with only five points.
+While she was dismissed from later seasons, speaking on Saturday Night with Miriam on RTÉ television on 28 July 2007, she said that she was "open" to being invited back on to the show.
+Martin did not rule out a return to Eurovision following Ireland's dismal performance in the 2007 contest finishing last with only five points.

 She was a guest performer at Congratulations, the 50th anniversary Eurovision concert in Copenhagen, Denmark, in October 2005.
 Martin was also the Irish spokesperson for Eurovision Song Contest 2007 and was one of the five judges for Eurosong 2009 (Irish Selection for Eurovision).
 In 2012, she was the mentor for Jedward in the Irish Eurovision final Eurosong 2012.

 During the interval of Eurovision 2013, the host Petra Mede presented a light-hearted history of the contest, during which she explained to viewers that Johnny Logan had won the competition three times, in 1980, 1987 and 1992.
 Appearing alongside Linda Martin in some vintage footage she joked that he had won the third time disguised as a woman, saying, "I recognise a drag queen when I see one".
 The joke proved controversial, particularly in the Irish media.
-However, on 1 June 2013, during an appearance on RTÉ's The Saturday Night Show Martin claimed that she had actually benefited from all the publicity.
+However, on 1 June 2013, during an appearance on RTÉ's The Saturday Night Show Martin said that she had actually benefited from all the publicity.
 On the same show she performed a cover of the song "Get Lucky" by Daft Punk.

 Theatre

 Martin has also appeared in pantomime, in Dublin.
 She starred in Cinderella as the Wicked Stepmother, Snow White as the Evil Queen and Robin Hood as herself, at the Olympia Theatre.

 She toured Menopause the Musical with Irish entertainer Twink.
 While on tour, Twink described Martin as a "cunt" during a tirade in May 2010.
-The two had been friends for 30 years but both said afterward that they had no plans to speak to each other again.
+The two had been friends for 30 years but both said afterwards that they had no plans to speak to each other again.